zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 ::

-    usage: there push [-h] [-r] [--dry-run] LOCAL [LOCAL ...]
+    usage: __main__.py push [-h] [-r] [--dry-run] [--force] LOCAL [LOCAL ...]
 REMOTE

     positional arguments:
       LOCAL            one or more source files/directories
       REMOTE           destination directory

     optional arguments:
       -h, --help       show this help message and exit -r, --recursive  copy recursively
-      --dry-run             do not actually create anything on target
+      --dry-run        do not actually create anything on target --force          write always, skip up-to-date check

-Directories named ``__pycache__`` are excluded.
+Directories named ``.git`` or ``__pycache__`` are excluded.

+By default files are first checked (SHA256) if they are already up to date and copying is not needed.
+This speeds up transfer substantially.
+With ``--force``, this check will be skipped and the files are always transferred.

 The action can also be combined with ``--command`` and ``--interactive`` to start the downloaded code and see its